ED Registrar Kickstart Course

 Dr Carl Luckhoff

-Dr Carl Luckhoff is the Deputy Director at Alfred Health Emergency & Adjunct Senior Lecturer with Monash University.
+Dr Carl Luckhoff is the Director of The Alfred Emergency and Trauma Centre and Adjunct Senior Lecturer with Monash University.
 Following his initial training in South Africa, Carl worked in the UK and other overseas remote locations before starting his emergency specialist training in Australia.
 He has since completed his Global Executive MBA from Monash Business School.

 Dr Eleanor Junckerstorff